Nyssa sylvatica 'Wildfire' Black Tupelo

-Black gum or black tupelo is a medium-sized, native deciduous tree in the Nyssaceae family.
+Black gum or black tupelo is a medium-sized, native deciduous tree.
 The black gum is grown as an ornamental for its beautiful, scarlet red, fall color and for its shiny, dark green leaves in the summer.

-The black gum reaches a mature size of 40 to 70 feet tall but typically reaches 20 to 30 feet in cultivation.
-Trunk diameter is typically 1 to 2 feet but can reach 4 to 5 feet in taller specimens.
+The black gum typically reaches 20 to 30 feet in cultivation.
+Trunk diameter is typically 1 to 2 feet.
 The tree prefers average, medium to wet soils in full sun.
-It tolerates many soil types and moisture conditions, but is slow-growing, reaching about 12 to 15 feet in about ten years, growing faster with a good watering and fertilizer schedule.
+It tolerates many soil types and moisture conditions, but is slow-growing, reaching about 12 to 15 feet in about ten years.

 Close (esc)